infiniteloopcloud/bluetooth-go/README.md

 ### Features

 - Implements a simple Read/Write interface.
-- Same behavior on Linux and Windows (later Darwin).
+- Same behavior on Linux and Windows.
 - Zero-dependency (expect Go's x/sys)
 - Built-in scanner for devices
-  - Darwin: using the `blueutil`
   - Linux: using the `hcitool`
-  - Windows: not implemented yet
+  - Windows: no dependency (WSALookupService)

 ### Roadmap

-- Add Windows device scan
 - Rewrite Linux scan not to use `hcitool`
-- Rewrite Darwin scan not to use `blueutil`
 - Add Darwin supports to Communicator

 ### Usage